ClementNerma/NightOS/docs/specs/kernel/data-structures.md

 They are represented as an 8-byte unsigned integer number.

-## Simple lists
+## Delimited lists

-Simple lists are made of:
+Delimited lists are made of:

 - Their length in bytes (8 bytes)
 - Their content